 But your faculties continue to diminish.
 Despite your cataract operation, you find it uncomfortable to drive at night.
 In fact, driving seems to be a chore, as do so many other things.
 Your wife spends more and more time at church and Bible Study, "studying for that final exam" as you kid her.
 And you realize you are on the cusp of another major life change.

 Yea, that last 10 years or so - maybe less.
 How will that play out?
 In an assisted living center?
 Some sort of retirement home?
 In a nursing home?
+Keeling over dead on the lawn?
 The options scare the crap out of you.
 And you realize now why your Dad said, "Son, let me give you one piece of advice - never get old!"
-But the alternatives options are pretty.
+But the alternatives options are not pretty.